Aurora, Colorado: Attractions

 DeLaney Farm, site of Aurora's famous historic round barn, has 130 acre of open space, trails with access to the High Line Canal, an organic garden managed by Denver Urban Gardens, and two structures on the National Register of Historic Places.
 The Plains Conservation Center, with 1100 acre of native shortgrass prairie, hosts a variety of educational programs.

 Twenty-seven historic sites and landmarks are managed by the city of Aurora, including the Gully Homestead of 1870, the Victorian-style Centennial House of 1890, the privately owned American War Mothers National Memorial Home, the Art Deco-style KOA Building of 1934, the DeLaney Round Barn of 1902, Lowry Building 800, the interim headquarters for the U.S. Air Force Academy from 1955 to 1958, and Stanley Marketplace, which opened at the former site of Stanley Aviation in 2016.

 The Aurora Fox Theatre & Arts Center, another historic landmark, is a 245-seat performing arts facility in the Aurora Cultural Arts District, along East Colfax Avenue.
 In that same area, The People's Building is a performing arts venue with flexible space, including 191 retractable seats and a gallery.

 The Aurora History Museum is a community-based cultural center featuring a permanent exhibit on Aurora history and two changing exhibit galleries touching on topics related to history and decorative arts.
 Additionally, some of their collections can be accessed online here.
 Aurora is home to the Colorado Freedom Memorial and a memorial garden for the victims of the 2012 theater shooting is located adjacent to City Hall.

 The Aurora Symphony Orchestra, a community orchestra established in 1978, offers a full season of full orchestra concerts annually as well as smaller chamber ensemble performances.

 The Aurora Public Library provides four main branches and a variety of events throughout the year.

-Town Center at Aurora is the city's centrally located indoor shopping mall.
+Mershops Town Center at Aurora is the city's centrally located indoor shopping mall.
 Other major retail centers in Aurora include the outdoor The Gardens on Havana (formerly Buckingham Square) and Southlands Town Center, which is the metro area's largest.
 Stanley Marketplace is a non-traditional retail and entertainment venue occupying the former Stanley Aviation plant.